Central West End

 The CWE business district stretches just under a mile on Euclid and provides the perfect set-up for walking its entire length.
 The district is home to more than 75 restaurants, bars and businesses that will satisfy any vacation to-do list.
 From downtown take the MetroLink light rail to the Central West End station.

 The area’s development began in the late 1800s following the dedication of Forest Park, the city’s 1,300-acre crown jewel.
 Many of the city’s wealthier citizens followed and built the beautiful single-family homes that still reflect an elegant charm from a previous era.
 Notable business leaders who have called the neighborhood home include Albert Bond Lambert, Joseph Pulitzer and Dwight Davis, to name a few.
 The area was named one of America’s Top 10 Great Neighborhoods by the American Planning Association in 2014.

 What to do once there?
 Mingle at spacious, street-side patios next to antique stores that offer endless opportunities for “honey-do” projects back home.
-Indulge your senses at the Candle Fusion Studio, create a stained glass window or scented body oil, sip a new whiskey, play chess with the locals on the sidewalk outside the Chess Club.
+Create a stained glass window or scented body oil, sip a new whiskey, play chess with the locals on the sidewalk outside the Chess Club.
 Take pictures in front of the world’s largest chess piece – 14 feet tall — outside the World Chess Hall of Fame.
 Let the kids play with the life-size chess pieces on the patio outside – or join them.

 Just down the street at the corner Euclid and McPherson is Writer’s Corner, which features metal busts of T.S.
 Eliot, Tennessee Williams, and Kate Chopin, all literary greats who hail from the neighborhood.